paoloinverse/Surgical-Auto-Tagger/README.md

 ---

+# Configuration
+The threshold can be granularly preset for each of the available models, and the configurations can be exported and imported from file.
+The maximum number of tags per image can be configured.
+Dynamic thresholding (MCut) is available. (ref.: https://www.researchgate.net/publication/262324551_MCut_A_Thresholding_Strategy_for_Multi-label_Classification)

+---

 ## Technical Overview

 * **Processing Pipeline:** Loads local image directories, processes images through multiple concurrent tagging models, cross-references outputs, and applies a reranking algorithm to finalize tag confidence.